best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 is commonly used to carry out automated checks on code repositories.
 The reports from these checks can save reviewers time, by providing indicators of things like code complexity and test coverage.

-Two detailed external reviews are then conducted before the package is accepted - these reviews include additional checks for common aspects of code packages, like documentation, examples and automated testing.
+Two external reviews conduct reviews before the package is accepted - these reviews include checking common aspects of code packages, like documentation, examples, and automated testing.
-Perhaps the most informative part of these reviews, however, is the detailed bespoke comments.
+Perhaps the most informative part of these reviews is the detailed bespoke comments.
-Here the reviewers highlight problems, ask questions to clarify aspects of the package design and suggest improvements to the implementation of the code
+Here the reviewers highlight problems, ask questions to clarify aspects of the package design, and suggest improvements to the implementation of the code
 (with examples).

-Following the reviews, additional comments describe how the reviewers requested changes have been addressed.
+Following the reviews, the authors wrote comments describing how the reviewers requested changes were addressed.
-And finally, there is a sign off to confirm that the reviewers are satisfied with the package.
+And finally, a sign off confirmed that the reviewers are satisfied with the package.

 Although this review looked at an entire, mature package, you can apply parts of this review process to smaller pieces of code as required.